 Later that year Alexander died without issue and was succeeded by his brother James Seton whose estates and titles were forfeited in 1690 following his involvement in the Jacobite rising of 1689.
 Later Dalgety was described as “the dwelling of the Lord Yester” suggesting that it perhaps passed to the Hay branch of the family following Seton’s forfeiture.

-The exact location of the site of Dalgety House is difficult to ascertain with any certainty as it depends on the accuracy of old maps which are not always known for their accuracy.
-Roy’s Military Survey of Scotland published in the mid-18th century shows Delgatty as a U-plan house at the centre of a landscaped estate with the house just to the west of the road which runs north St. Bridget’s Kirk.
+The exact location of the site of Dalgety House is difficult to ascertain with any certainty as it depends on the accuracy of old maps, something for which they are not always known.
+Roy’s Military Survey of Scotland published in the mid-18th century shows Delgatty as a U-plan house at the centre of a landscaped estate with the house just to the west of the road which runs north from St. Bridget’s Kirk.
 It appears to be to the west of what could be interpreted as a walled garden and would possibly be located somewhere between Inchmickery Road and Dalgety Gardens today.

 By 1760 Dalgety was the property of Francis Stuart, 9th Earl of Moray, having presumably been absorbed into the Donibristle estate.
 Dalgety House is marked on John Thomson’s map of 1827 but with few clues as to its exact location.
 On Sharp, Greenwood & Fowler’s map of 1828 however what appears to be the main house is shown to the east of a walled garden with a second slightly smaller building within the garden itself to the south-west.

 By the time of the Ordnance Survey’s map of the area in 1856 Dalgety House isn’t labelled but Dalgety Gardens are, with a substantial house shown within the gardens near the entrance on the east side corresponding with the smaller building shown on Sharp, Greenwood & Fowler’s earlier map.
-A doocot is shown just to the north-east of the entrance outside the gardens.
+A smaller building is shown just to the north-east of the entrance outside the gardens and later editions of the Ordnance Survey maps identify this as a doocot.

 This lectern doocot has been attributed to the 18th century although it certainly shared stylistic similarities with other 17th century lectern doocots so may in fact have been contemporary with the Seton house.
 It has been associated with Donibristle House although an association with Dalgety House seems much more likely given the proximity of its location.
 The doocot was demolished in May 1965 during the building of the new town of Dalgety Bay.

 Writing in 1884 Francis Groome stated that “of Seton’s favourite residence, Dalgety House, not so much as a stone remains”.
-The same house visible on the Ordnance Survey map of 1856 is shown on Ordnance Survey maps up until 1960 suggesting that either the building that once stood to its north-west (shown on Sharp, Greenwood & Fowler’s map), or the house shown on Roy’s map (if these are not one and the same) was Dalgety House.
+The same house visible on the Ordnance Survey map of 1856 is shown on Ordnance Survey maps right up until 1960 which would suggest that this was not Dalgety House if Groome was correct.
+However the position of this building seems to correspond with that marked on Roy’s and Sharp, Greenwood & Fowler’s maps, so perhaps it was built on the site of the old Dalgety House.

 Alternative names for Dalgety House